UBC-MDS/UBC-MDS.github.io/policies.md

 ## Attendance

-Attendance in lectures and lab sessions is expected but _typically_ not mandatory<sup>1</sup>.
-You will get the most out of the program if you show up in person.
+Attendance in lectures and lab sessions is expected.
+Your ability to succeed in the program depends on engaging fully with the material, your instructors, and your peers.

+- In most courses, attendance contributes directly to your grade through participation components.
-<sup>1.
-To maintain fairness to all group members, some project based courses will implement mandatory attendance to some or all classes.
-This information will be provided at the start of the relevant block.<sup>
+- In project-based courses, attendance may be mandatory for certain sessions to ensure fairness to all group members.
+Requirements will be clearly stated at the start of the block.
+- Failure to meet these attendance expectations can negatively impact your participation grade and, in some courses, may prevent you from passing.

+If you are feeling unwell, experiencing flu-like symptoms, or believe you may have Covid-19, please do not attend in person.
+Reach out to your instructor to discuss accommodations.

 **If you are feeling unwell, are experiencing any flu-like symptoms, or have reason to believe you may have Covid-19, please do not come to any in-person meetings including lectures, labs, office hours, or quizzes**.